Brian Castle

 Timeline Revisited

-So far we've talked about neurons and synapses, and we've seen one example each of a sensory and motor system.
 At this point we should keep in mind that the purpose of the brain is to optimize the behavior of the organism in real time, and that the brain is a computational window moving through physical time for exactly this purpose.
 In doing so it obeys physical laws, but it is nonlinear, and it has memory, and it often operates far from equilibrium, meaning that we can not adequately model it with simple linear systems.
+We know this in advance, so the simple models on this page are meant to illustrate simple principles.
+The first and most important is the idea of real time optimization, which in our case means "precision around T=0".

 Timeline Organization